 Eating Disorder Recovery & Families

 Individuals living with an eating disorder (ED) are not the only ones affected by their ED.
 The family of the affected individual can also suffer greatly while navigating their loved one’s illness.
 The often devastating effects of the illness can reverberate throughout a family and have a tremendous impact on the people who love the individual.
+What can family members do to move through this time in healthy ways?

 • Get support for yourself – Find a therapist, practice self-care regularly, and do not blame yourself for your loved one’s eating disorder.
 Mindfulness and meditation may help you find calm moments each day, create space in your thoughts, and also keep you present in each moment.